- Get Involved

 The mission of SEEC’s Educational Outreach Program is to share its museum-based approach to learning, to positively influence the practices used in educating young children in early childhood and museum settings.

-Museum Magic is a unique museum-based curriculum that serves as the foundation for the SEEC program.
-Through licensing, Museum Magic can offer a framework for museums or schools developing a new object-based program for young children.
-The curriculum is currently being expanded to include community resources outside of museums as well.
-It is also possible for SEEC to custom design resource materials to support a new educational initiative.
-For more information on licensing the SEEC Curriculum, please contact Kimberlee Kiehl, Executive Director, at 202.633.1394 or by sending an e-mail to KiehlK@si.edu.
+Museum Magic is a unique museum-based set of activities that serves as a resource for the SEEC program.
+The guide is useful for museums interested in doing programming for young children or schools providing classroom expereinces for young children.
+Museum Magic is currently being revised and will be available for purchase in December 2013.
+The revised resource guide will include examples of activities in community resources outside of museums as well as experiences that can be found in museums outside of Washington, DC.
+It is also possible for SEEC to custom design resource materials to support a new educational initiative at your museum or school.
+For more information on Museum Magic, please contact Kimberlee Kiehl, Executive Director, at 202.633.1394 or by sending an e-mail to KiehlK@si.edu.

 During this two-day program, participants learn how museum objects, such as paintings, sculptures, an African headrest, and an old-time chestnut roaster, can help children as young as two or three understand their world.
 The program features hands-on exercises with museum objects, lectures, discussions, and gallery experiences that introduce early childhood educators to the magic of museums and help museum educators forge more creative encounters with the youngest museum-goers.